Pinoy Big Brother: Celebrity Collab Edition 2.0

-Pinoy Big Brother: Celebrity Collab Edition 2.0 is the fourth celebrity and the nineteenth overall season of the Philippine reality television series Pinoy Big Brother.
-The season premiered on October 25, 2025, on GMA Network.
-The cast features teen celebrities from the talent agencies Star Magic and Sparkle GMA Artist Center.
+The fourth season of the reality game show Pinoy Big Brother: Celebrity Edition, subtitled Collab, stylized as Celebrity Collab Edition 2.0, aired on GMA Network for 127 days from October 25, 2025 to February 28, 2026.

-As part of a collaboration between ABS-CBN Studios, the franchise holder, and GMA Network, the season continues the format of the preceding celebrity season, which sees housemates from both networks compete in pairs throughout the show's run.
+This season features teen celebrities from the talent agencies Star Magic and Sparkle GMA Artist Center.
+As part of a collaboration between ABS-CBN Studios, the franchise holder, and GMA Network, the season continues the format akin to the preceding celebrity season, which sees housemates from both networks compete in groups throughout the show's run.
 The season is presented by a roster of hosts led by Bianca Gonzalez, with Luis Manzano returning as a presenter.

+After 127 days, Caprice Cayetano and Lella Ford were named the winners at the finale held at the Crossroad Center.

+This was the last season held at the Big Brother house on Eugenio Lopez Drive in Quezon City where it had been located since the inception of the Philippine franchise in 2005.

 Format

 The season is the second run of the Celebrity Collab Edition, which features celebrities signed to the talent agencies Sparkle GMA Artist Center (locally known as Kapuso) and Star Magic (locally known as Kapamilya), with one housemate from each agency being named a winner at the end of the season.